eliben/go-sentencepiece/README.md

 ## Tokenizer configuration

-The configuration file for the tokenizer describes a trained tokenizer model.
+The configuration file for the tokenizer is a protobuf (structured data, serialized in the [protocol buffer format](https://protobuf.dev/)) that describes a trained tokenizer model; it includes the complete learned vocabulary used for tokenization, as well as other configuration information.

 It is not part of this repository.
 Please fetch it from the [official Gemma implementation repository](https://github.com/google/gemma_pytorch/tree/main/tokenizer).
 The `NewEncoder` constructor will expect a local path to this file.